 - 118. Each of these choices of the collector working fluid has a major impact on the design of the receiver, heat transfer piping, and boiler heat exchanger.
-None of these "options" can be considered independently of the system design as a whole and each directly affects the designs of all of the components. - 119.
+None of these "options" can be considered independently of the system design as a whole and each directly affect the designs of all of the components. - 119.
 In the materials I reviewed, there is no analysis, no design details, no engineering drawings, no test data or performance data regarding the collector working fluid. - 120.
-Changing the collector working fluid completely alters the design specifications for the system components, including the receiver, pumps, piping, heat exchangers, and boiler.
+Changing the collector working fluid completely alters the design specifications for the other system components, including the receiver, pumps, piping, heat exchangers, and boiler.
 Because different collector working fluids have different properties and different temperature ranges of operation, component designs for one working fluid will not work for a different one. - 121.
-First, considering water/steam as the collector working fluid, as initially claimed in PI.
-Ex.
-16, the collector working fluid is not liquid water as stated but superheated steam vapor at 1100 F (590 C) and a pressure of more than 3200 pounds per square inch (psi) (230 kg/cm).
+First, considering water/steam as the collector working fluid, as initially claimed in Attachment 2, the collector working fluid is not liquid water as stated but superheated steam vapor at 1100 F (590 C) and a pressure of more than 3200 pounds per square inch (psi) (230 kg/cm).
 As demonstrated in the LaJet and Shenandoah projects, steam ducts would be required to transport high temperature, high pressure steam around the collector field resulting in high thermal losses that severely penalize the performance of the technology. - 122.
-Second, the system design drawing in PI.
-Ex.
-16 (Figure 2 above) clearly identifies the collector working fluid as molten salt.
+Second, the system design drawing in Attachment 2 (Figure 2 above) clearly identifies the collector working fluid as molten salt.
 The significance of using molten salt (a 60:40 mixture of sodium/potassium nitrates) as the working fluid is that it provides a potentially high temperature of operation ~565 C (1050 F) and the means for storing thermal energy.
-The drawback of using molten salt as the working fluid is that it freezes at 220 C (431F) and is corrosive when in contact with common metals, especially at higher temperatures - 123.
-The design of PI.
-Ex.
-16 (Figure 2) contains a single molten salt storage tank which cannot operate because the addition of hot salt to cold salt would substantially compromise thermal storage by diluting the fluids and reducing the mixture temperature.
+The drawback of using molten salt as the working fluid is that it freezes at 220 C (431F) and is corrosive when in contact with common metals, especially at higher temperatures. - 123.
+The design of Attachment 2 (Figure 2) contains a single molten salt storage tank which cannot operate because the addition of hot salt to cold salt would substantially compromise thermal storage by diluting the fluids and reducing the mixture temperature.
 All molten salt storage systems in commercial operation today use a two-tank system comprising separate hot and cold tanks.
 Hot molten salt from the collector field is typically collected in the hot tank for use in the boiler at night or when the sun is not available to generate steam for the turbine.
-The cold salt is then put into the cold tank which supplies cold salt to the collector field to be heated and either used directly in the boiler or stored for later use in the hot tank. - 124.
-Because the molten salt freezes at relatively high temperatures (220 C), it is normally used in a configuration that requires only short runs of piping that must be heat traced (i.e., the pipes must have their own independent electrical heating) at all times.
-If molten salt freezes in a pipe, it is a long, difficult process to thaw it out and reestablish salt flow.
+The cold salt is then put into the cold tank which supplies cold salt to the collector field to be heated and either used directly in the boiler or stored for later use in the hot tank.